akwanmtl/Google-Book-Search/README.md

 ![Google Book Search walkthrough](demo.gif)

 On the homepage, the user can search for a book.
 The Google Books API will provide a list of books that is shown to the user who can then choose to view the details in Google Books or can save it in their saved list.
 In the saved page, all the books that have been saved will be shown and the user can choose to remove the book from the list as well as view it on Google.
+When the application is either retrieving data from the Google Books API or from MongoDB Atlas database, there is a progress bar that will appear.

 There is the addition on use Socket.io to show notifications when a book has been added or removed from the saved list.
 The notifcation will appear for a short duration to all open pages of the website application.